h-mole/pyvercompat/README.md

 cmd[Command line input]
 convert_file["call `convert_file()`"]
 invoke_transformer["Invoke `TransformerToLegacy(ast.NodeTransformer)` for semantics replacement"]
 main_converter["Invoke `MainConverter(ast.NodeVisitor)` to visit the structure of `match...case...`<br>1.
-Create a new variable to store the switch subject value to avoid multiple-times evaluations<br>2.
-Extract the switch subject value and all cases"] parse_cases["Invoke `PatternVisitor(ast.NodeVisitor)` to recursively parse every case;<br>Then generate the corresponding if-condition and if-body"] link_ifs["The `MainConverter` links all generated if-conditions and if-bodys to a series of if-elif-...-else statements"] replace_structure["Replace the original `match...case...` structure with the converted `if-elif-elif...-else` structure"]
+Create a new variable to store the match subject value to avoid multiple-times evaluations<br>2.
+Extract the match subject value and all cases"] parse_cases["Invoke `PatternVisitor(ast.NodeVisitor)` to recursively parse every case;<br>Then generate the corresponding if-condition and if-body"] link_ifs["The `MainConverter` links all generated if-conditions and if-bodys to a series of if-elif-...-else statements"] replace_structure["Replace the original `match...case...` structure with the converted `if-elif-elif...-else` structure"]